Sell first, buy first or get a bridging loan?

 Buying your new home first

-This is suitable for people with an excellent income, as well as those who have significant equity in their current property, e.g. they owe less than 60% of the value of their property.
+This is suitable for people with an excellent income and those who have significant equity in their current property (they owe less than 60% of the value of their property).

-The major advantage of this method is that it allows you to buy right away!
-You can also avoid having to rent whilst you find a place.
+The major advantage of this method is that it allows you to buy right away and avoid renting whilst you find a place.

 Buying first with a guarantor loan